The Wedding Photographer and the Joy of Storytelling in Photos

 Several wedding guests dance at the wedding party at Quinta da Serra.

-The storyteller in wedding photography
+The commitment to truth in wedding photographs

 A boy lying on a sofa at Quinta da Serra, playing with various toys.